adobe/aem-upload/README.md

             <td>Replacement value for invalid node characters</td>
             <td>string</td>
             <td>
                 Specifies the value to use when replacing invalid characters in folder and asset node names.
-This value is used in the default functions that cleanse folder/asset names, and is <i>always</i> used when replacing any of the characters <code>./:[]|*\</code>; the value of this option <i>cannot</i> contain any of those characters.
+This value is used in the default functions that clean folder/asset names, and is <i>always</i> used when replacing any of the characters <code>./:[]|*\</code>; the value of this option <i>cannot</i> contain any of those characters.
 Default: <code>-</code>
                 <br/>